John Bradburne

 John Randal Bradburne, OFS (14 June 1921 – 5 September 1979) was an English lay member of the Third Order of Saint Francis, a poet, and warden of the Mutemwa leper colony at Mutoko, Rhodesia (now Zimbabwe).
-Bradburne was murdered by ZANLA terrorists and he is a candidate for canonisation.
+Bradburne was killed by nationalist guerrillas and he is a candidate for canonisation.
 On 15 July 2019, the Holy See gave the nihil obstat for the start of the cause of canonisation by giving Bradburne the title of 'Servant of God'.

 Background

 John Randal Bradburne was born on 14 June 1921 in Skirwith, Cumberland, England.
 A son of the marriage of Thomas William Bradburne and Erica May Hill in 1916, he was baptised in the Church of England at Skirwith on 31 July 1921.
 He had two brothers and two sisters.
-Their father, an Anglican clergyman, was Rector of Skirwith.
+Their father, an Anglican clergyman, was rector of Skirwith.
 The Bradburnes were cousins of the playwright Terence Rattigan and were more distantly related to the politician Christopher Soames.